 Annotated bibliography: This document should list a number of secondary sources that will play an important role in your own writing.
 For annotations, you should include summaries of how each work’s argument or content intersects with your proposed project, and the ways in which you expect to make use of it.
 Rather than randomly adding in any and all potential citations with brief summaries in the style of a book report, take time to assemble a thoughtful overview of the main pieces of scholarship with which you expect to engage.
 This document is for your own future use; thus, you may organize and assemble it how you please—as long as you demonstrate a relatively thorough and intelligent overview of sources that you’ve examined and expect to rely upon in a substantial way.
 Some students find it useful to write a bibliographic essay, which becomes the foundation of a literature review for their longer work.
 Speak with your advisor about what would be best for you.

 Final essay: Students enrolled in a one-semester version of the process must submit a manuscript of 30 pages, while students in the yearlong version must submit a manuscript of 60 pages.
 For submission, an electronic copy should be sent to the undergraduate registrar, with the DUS and your advisor on copy.
-For AMST 491 in the fall term, the deadline is the Monday of the last day of classes, 2020.
-For AMST 491b-the spring term, and AMST 493-494-the full year senior essay/project, the deadline is the Monday of the 3rd to last week of undergraduate classes.
+For AMST 491 in the fall term, the deadline is the Monday of the last week of classes.
+For AMST 491 in the spring term, and AMST 493/494 (the full year senior essay/project), the deadline is the Monday of the 3rd to last week of undergraduate classes.
 View the calendar here for dates and deadlines.
 Submissions of the full year senior essay/project will be delivered to the student’s advisor, a second reader, the DUS, and the undergraduate registrar by the student.

 Senior Seminar Colloquium